clcollins/twitterGraph/README.md

 ## Prerequisite: Get a Twitter Developer API Account

 Follow the [Twitter instructions to sign up for a Developer account](https://developer.twitter.com/en/apply/user), allowing access to the Twitter API.
 Record your `API_KEY`, `API_SECRET`, `ACCESS_TOKEN` and `ACCESS_SECRET` to use later.

+## Prerequisite: Clone the TwitterGraph Repo

+The [TwitterGraph Github Repo](https://github.com/clcollins/twitterGraph/) contains all the files needed for this project, as well as a few to make life easier if you wanted to do it all over again.

 ## Setup InfluxDB